National Science Bowl: Bonuses

 If a student answers a toss-up question correctly, that student's team receives a bonus question.
 The bonus question is always in the same category as the corresponding toss-up question, though it may not always relate to the toss-up question.
-Since only that team has the opportunity to answer the bonus question, there is no need to buzz in to answer it.
+Since only one team has the opportunity to answer the bonus question, there is no need to buzz in to answer it.
 After the moderator finishes reading the question, the team has 20 seconds to answer.
 The timekeeper will give a 5-second warning when 5 seconds remain.
 Conferring between team members is permitted, but the team captain must give the team's final answer.

 Visual bonuses were introduced in 2003.
 They are only included in the final elimination rounds.
-The team has 30 seconds to answer a question with the aid of a visual displayed on a 19-inch monitor (for the final matches) or on a distributed worksheet (for earlier elimination matches).
+The team has 30 seconds to answer a question with the aid of a visual displayed on a monitor (for the final matches) or on a distributed worksheet (for earlier elimination matches).

 The same rules apply to the judging of responses to bonus questions as apply to responses to toss-up questions.
 Once the team's answer has been ruled right or wrong, the moderator proceeds to the next toss-up question.

 If neither team answers the toss-up question correctly, the bonus question is not read, and the moderator proceeds to the next toss-up question.

 Scoring

-Correct responses to toss-up questions are worth 4 points each.
-If a student buzzes in on a toss-up question before the moderator has completely read the question (i.e., interrupts the moderator) and responds "incorrectly", 4 points are awarded to the opposing team, and the question is re-read in its entirety so that the opposing team has an opportunity to buzz in.
+Correct responses to toss-up questions are worth 4 points each, and correct responses to bonus questions are worth 10 points each.

-A correct response on a bonus question earns 10 points, making the total possible score on a single question 18 points (4 for a correct answer, 4 penalty points, and 10 for the bonus), and a perfect score 450 points.
-Against a team which never buzzes in (often the better approximation), the maximum (perfect) score is 350 points.
-This is assuming that only the regular 25 questions have been answered.
-Earning more than 200 points in one game is very impressive and earning more than 300 points is extremely rare.
+If a student buzzes in on a toss-up question before the moderator has completely read the question (i.e., interrupts the moderator) and answers incorrectly (or a blurt or audible communication from the interrupting team occurs), then 4 points are awarded to the opposing team, and the question is re-read in its entirety so that the opposing team has an opportunity to buzz in.
+Should the opposing team interrupt during the rereading of the question and subsequently incur a penalty as in the previous rule, then 4 points are added to the first team's score, and the moderator proceeds to the next toss-up question.